Finding office space

 What taxes apply to business location?

 A variety of taxes and levies may apply, depending on the location, size of the property, and where it’s situated.
 Standard taxes include things like the water authority tax, sewage charge, and property tax.
 But it’s also good to keep in mind that even having your company branding on display or specific types of signage can result in advertising tax or fees for encroaching on public land.
-This is a broad topic, so check out a comprehensive list of taxes that may affect business locations.
+This is a broad topic, so be sure to review this comprehensive list of taxes that may affect business locations.